This Yorkshire pudding recipe is a real easy and super tasty one.

 - Mix everything together with a whisk or fork until a smooth, runny, lump-free batter has formed.

-- Carefully remove the heated muffin from the oven and split the mixture between the compartments.
-The more you add to each the bigger (but fewer!) yorkies you’ll get.
+- Once the oil in the oven is sizzling hot, carefully remove the heated muffin from the oven and split the mixture between the compartments.
+Add more mix of bigger yorkshire puddings.

 - Make sure to place the muffin tin in the middle/lower half of the oven to avoid the Yorkshire puddings hitting the top of the oven as they rise.